pagefaultgames/pokerogue/docs/enemy-ai.md

 getTargetBenefitScore(user: Pokemon, target: Pokemon, move: Move): integer;
 ```

 Logically, these functions are very similar &ndash; they add up their respective benefit scores from each of the move's attributes (as determined by `attr.getUserBenefitScore`, and `attr.getTargetBenefitScore`, respectively) and return the total benefit score.
-The key difference, though, between the UBS and TBS of a move is that the TBS also influences the move's target selection (when applicable).
+However, there are two key functional differences in how the UBS and TBS of a move are handled:
+1. In addition to influencing move selection, a move's TBS also influences target selection for that move, whereas UBS has no influence.
+2. When evaluating the target score of a move against an opposing Pokémon, the move's TBS is multiplied by -1, whereas the move's UBS does not change.
+For this reason, move attributes return negative values for their TBS to reward using the move against an enemy.

 #### Calculating Target Benefit Score (TBS) for Attack Moves